timlindeberg/ShellConfigDeployer/README.md

 ```

 This configuration will deploy the folder .oh-my-zsh and the files .zshrc and
-.gitconfig placed in ~ on to the remote server and install zsh and tree.
+.gitconfig placed in ~ on to the remote host and install zsh and tree.
 It will ignore .git folders and .DS_Store files and sign on to the server using
 the user 'vagrant' and install programs using apt-get.
 Server and port can be
 specified in the configuration but is normally given as a command line